Chart Color Schemes

 Wantirna is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wantirna's cultural diversity is notable, with 41.0% of its population born overseas and 40.8% speaking a language other than English at home.
-Christianity is the dominant religion in Wantirna, comprising 43.8% of people, while Buddhism is overrepresented at 6.3%, compared to Greater Melbourne's average of 4.6%.
+Wantirna has a high level of cultural diversity, with 41.0% of its population born overseas and 40.8% speaking a language other than English at home.
+Christianity is the predominant religion in Wantirna, making up 43.8% of people, while Buddhism comprises 6.3%, which is higher compared to Greater Melbourne's average of 4.6%.
 The top three ancestry groups are English (19.3%), Chinese (18.7%), and Australian (17.8%).

 Frequently Asked Questions - Diversity